Let’s examine the major factors that drive “skills acquisition” and explore some of the ways an IT executive can be positioned for success.

-Aligning IT with the business is a confusing concept that hasn’t worked in three decades or more of trying.
+Aligning IT with the business is a confusing concept that hasn’t worked in decades (or more of trying).
 The concept of alignment, if anything, has broadened the gap between the business and IT.

 IT executives who can connect their achievements with the business value that truly matters to the organization, and who can measure and communicate the results will be able to write their own ticket.

-Agility.
 Agile is much more than development methodology.
 It is business beliefs and behaviors.
 An agile business is nimble—quick, responsive, and proactive about change.
 For agile methods to succeed, the business and IT must be equally committed to the process.

 Creating clear and defined expectations is the responsibility of CIOs and CTOs.
 They must gain consensus by educating the executive team about all aspects of agile processes.

 Being able to describe the agile process, its impacts, opportunities, and risks, to the executive team in language that both engages and communicates is a sure step towards getting your resume noticed.

 Some estimates indicate that IT accounts for nearly one-half of all capital expenditure in US corporations.
 For such large investments, business executives need to believe that they are receiving value for their money and that the services provided by IT are at the right level and at the right cost.

-In the book ‘The Real Business of IT: How CIOs Create and Communicate Value¹, the authors write that successful CIOs ‘link the cost of IT operations to the quality and volume of service.
+In the book The Real Business of IT: How CIOs Create and Communicate Value, the authors write that successful CIOs ‘link the cost of IT operations to the quality and volume of service.
 And they use unit costs and standard performance metrics to compare their services with those of other units or enterprises in an apples-to-apples way.’

 Before we discuss collaborative relationships, we need to understand its meaning.
 Collaboration is a style of working together that is characterized by communication, discussion, and collective decision making.
 It is important in two ways: